Hannah Blundell: Chelsea

 During her third year back in the Chelsea youth system, Emma Hayes took over as first team manager and began to integrate Blundell into first team training, helping the club get Blundell and teammate Drew Spence a flat next to the training ground.
 She made her debut on 28 May 2013 as a 70th-minute substitute for Ólína Guðbjörg Viðarsdóttir and scored three minutes later during a 2–1 defeat to Birmingham.
 She made eight league appearances including six starts for the Blues in 2013, predominantly playing at left-back despite being naturally right-sided, filling in for Claire Rafferty during her lengthy injury lay-off.

 After a strong 2014 season, starting in 12 of Chelsea's 14 WSL games, Blundell was nominated for the PFA Women's Young Player of the Year award, losing out to Leah Williamson.
 She was again nominated for the same award a year later as Chelsea did the double, winning their first WSL title and FA Cup with Blundell playing the entire final, the first to be held at Wembley Stadium.
 This time she lost out to Beth Mead.
 Blundell was, however, named as the club's Young Player of the Year, shared with Millie Bright.
 In January 2017, she signed a new two-year contract.
 Blundell remained Chelsea's first-choice right-back for the following two seasons.

 During the 2019–20 season opener, Blundell suffered a quad injury which kept her sidelined for 11 weeks with Maren Mjelde laying claim to the starting role in her absence.
-In February 2020, Blundell signed a new two-and-a-half year contract until June 2022.
+In February 2020, Blundell signed a new two-and-a-half-year contract until June 2022.
 However, by the following season, Blundell had also fallen behind out-of-position winger Niamh Charles in the depth chart, starting just 6 of Chelsea's 39 games with Charles and veteran Jessica Carter starting as full-backs ahead of Blundell in the 4–0 2021 UEFA Women's Champions League Final defeat to Barcelona.

 Manchester United

-On 23 July 2021, Manchester United announced the signing of Blundell on a two-year-deal with the option of a further year.
+On 23 July 2021, Manchester United announced the signing of Blundell on a two-year deal with the option of a further year.
 The move was part of the transfer that saw Lauren James join Chelsea.
+In her second season with the club, Blundell was voted Players' Player of the Season by her teammates.

+After missing the entire 2024–25 season through maternity leave, Blundell made her first appearance for United since May 2024 during a 3–2 victory against Brighton & Hove Albion on 2 November 2025.